Farmers participating in the Pearl Mussel Project in Ireland

-Farmer Donal Sheehan talks about how to improve biodiversity on farmland with the help of result based measures.
+Farmer Donal Sheehan talks about how to improve biodiversity on farmland with the help of results-based measures.

 Karl Friesenbichler, farmer in Austria, Styria

 On the meadows of Karl Friesenbichler, a farmer from Mönichwald, there are over 30 different species of grasshoppers.
 By now, Mr. Friesenbichler knows all of them.
 Many of the objectives on his ENP areas relate to the protection of insect diversity.

 “On my ENP areas there are wart biters, field crickets and also the lesser-known long-horned grasshoppers.
 Once you get interested in these animals, you cannot let go.
 It is fascinating to observe which habitats they populate and how the populations develop.
 I deliberately mow some areas later or leave them untouched over the winter.
 Grasshoppers need the stalks in which their eggs can pass the winter.
 I also have old fruit trees on my land, which I leave standing as breeding trees for the hoopoe.
 And in the surrounding hedges I support the red-backed shrike, which now has several territories on my farm.
 I find it important for nature to be given sufficient space on my agricultural land.”

 Most of Karl Friesenbichler’s ENP objectives are directed towards insect conservation.
 The „bug hotel“ on his farm is only a small add-on.

 The mixture of hedges, pastures and insect-rich flower strips on Karl Friesenbichler's farm builds up perfect habitats for a variaty of bird species e.g. red-backed shrike (Lanius collurio), yellowhammer (Emberiza citrinella) or wryneck (Jynx torquilla).

 Birgit Schwaiger, farmer in Austria, Tyrol